 Dronacharya and Drupad, son of King Prishat were close childhood friends.
 After becoming king, Drupad was filled with ego and shallow pride.
 He thought himself to be very fortunate and intelligent than others.

 In due time, Drona married Kripi (Kripacharya’s sister) and the couple had a child whom they named Ashvathama.
-The family was so poor that they could not even afford to give real milk to their child.
+The family was so poor that they could not even afford to give real milk (but flour mixed with water) to their child.
 Kripi thus insisted that Drona go and see his old friend Drupad.
 If not half the kingdom, he should at least get a few cows from his friend.
 Drona finally agreed and set out to visit the king of Panchal.
 But when he reached the kingdom, seeing the way he was feebly dressed, the guards stopped him and relayed the message to King Drupad of a visitor who claimed to be an old friend.
 Drupad remembered his friend, but many years had passed and he had grown attached to the kingdom.
 Drupad thus insulted Drona with the message that only equals could be friends, and since Drona was obviously not a king, they could not be friends.
 This incident hurt Drona very deeply.

 Drona then came across the playing grounds of the princes of the Hastinapur court, the Pandav and Kaurav brothers.
 Drona saw that a ball had fallen into a well, and the brothers were unable to retrieve it.
 Using his prowess with weapons (as blessed by Parashuram), Drona flung a branch into the ball, and then strung more branches, one after the other, until the ball could be pulled out.
 Seeing this amazing display of skill, the princes requested him to become their guru and teach them martial arts.
 Drona agreed and he became the royal teacher of the Hastinapur princes.